Darokahn/blocks-language/language.md

 	x++;

-'it' is short for 'itself', which may also be used.
+'it' is short for 'itself', which may also be used. 'itself' may feel more natural, but it also may conflict conceptually with the common 'self' keyword in other languages.

 	x: itself + 1;